 Direct Graduate PLUS Loans can be made to graduate and professional students who need to borrow more than the maximum subsidized and unsubsidized loan amounts to meet education costs that are not covered by other aid.
-These loans have a fixed interest rate of 7.9 percent.
-A 4 percent fee is charged.
-A 1.5 percent fee rebate is given to those who have a loan period disbursing prior to July 1, 2012.
+These loans have a fixed interest rate of 7.9% for those loans with a first disbursement date prior to July 1, 2013; 6.41% for loans with a first disbursement date on or after July 1, 2013.
+A 4.204 percent fee is charged for loans disbursed after July 1, 2013.
 Loan approval is subject to credit criteria established by the Department of Education, and a credit report will be obtained from a national credit bureau.
 Repayment begins within 60 days after the final loan disbursement for the academic year.
-Repayment may be delayed until six months after you graduate or are no longer enrolled at least half-time by contacting the Direct Loan Servicing Center at 1-800-848-0979 or www.dl.ed.gov.
+Repayment may be delayed until six months after you graduate or are no longer enrolled at least half-time by contacting the Direct Loan Servicer.